 The total marks (%) is calculated using an equation that is set according to the credit as mentioned in the course overview.
 Based on the credit value, the duration of the theory examination of a unit varies from one to two hours and, for practical examination it varies as stipulated by the examiners.
-A student should sit for both Theory & Practical components of a course unit together in a summative assessment to complete the assessment of the unit.
+A student should sit for both Theory & Practical components of a course unit together in a summative assessment to

-5.6 Status of Incompletion of Course Units
+5.5 Status of Incompletion of Course Units

 Students should complete all the components of the summative assessment of a course unit in one attempt.
-The final grade obtained for the course units would be released as 'Incomplete' (Grade "I") in situations where the candidate was:
+The final grade obtained for the course units would be released as 'Incomplete' (Grade ,I) in situations where the candidate was;

-- (a) absent at the end semester practical or theory examination even though he/she has marks for some components of continuous assessment. - (b) not eligible to sit for any component of the end semester examination.
+- (a) absent at the end semester practical or theory examination even though he/she has marks for some components of continuous assessment. - (b) Not eligible to sit for any component of the end semester examination. - (c) Registered for course units at the beginning of the semester and after not dropped the course unit.

-Students with an "I" grade are allowed to complete those course units by sitting the examination at the next immediate attempt (end semester examination).
-Students may request to sit for missed components or all components of summative assessment; such requests are granted on the recommendation of the course unit coordinators and the relevant Department.
+Students with a, I grade are allowed to complete those course units by sitting the examination at the next immediate attempt (end semester examination).
+Students may request to sit for missed components or all components of summative assessment; such requests are granted on the recommendation of the course unitcoordinators and the relevant Department.
 The final grade will be calculated taking the marks of both components; completed later and previously.

-5.7 Eligibility to Sit the End Semester Examination
+5.6 Eligibility to Sit the End Semester Examination

-Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, field visits, seminars, etc.) At least an 80% attendance must be secured by a student for each unit in order to be eligible to sit for the relevant end-semester examinations.
+Regular attendance is expected of students in all their classes (including lectures, laboratories, tutorials, fieldvisits, seminars, etc.) At least an 80% attendance must be secured by a student for each unit in order to be eligible to sit for the relevant end-semester examinations.
 A student who does not record 80% attendance for any course unit be considered as a referred candidate and he/she should sit the course unit at the next immediately available examination as a repeater.
-The highest grade obtainable in such attempt will be a grade of C.
+The highest grade obtainable in such attempt will be a gradeof C.

-If a student is not eligible to sit any end semester examination (theory or practical) due to not having required attendance, it is considered as one attempt at that course unit.
+If a student is not eligible to sit any end semester examination (theory or practical) due to not having requiredattendance, it is considered as one attempt at that course unit.

-5.8 Grades and Grade Point Value (GPV)
+5.7 Grades and Grade Point Value (GPV)